wireservice/agate/docs/cookbook/datetime.rst

     eastern = pytz.timezone('US/Eastern')
     datetime_type = agate.DateTime(timezone=eastern)

 In this case all timezones that are processed will be set to have the Eastern timezone.
-Note, the will be **set**, not converted.
-You can not use this method to convert your timezones from UTC to another timezone.
+Note, the timezone will be **set**, not converted.
+You cannot use this method to convert your timezones from UTC to another timezone.
 To do that see :ref:`convert_timezones`.

 Calculate a time difference
 =============================